AGOberprieler/GinJinn2/docs/getting_started.rst

 Preparation
 -----------

-First, make sure that GinJinn2 is installed (:doc:`install instructions <1-installation>`) and can be called from the terminal:
+First, make sure that GinJinn2 is installed (:doc:`install instructions <installation>`) and can be called from the terminal:

 .. code-block:: bash

     ginjinn -h

-.. _3-getting_started_sim:
+.. _getting_started_sim:

 Simulation
 ----------